 Each person’s accountability

 At Sonepar, you will be accountable for your decisions in terms of budgets and within the limit of the authorized investments.
 You will receive advice, support and warnings, but it is you who will need to decide and answer to your associates, your managers and your Board of Directors for your decisions.These various exchanges therefore suggest the need for sharing and coordination in order to improve efficiency, strengthen the competitive edge and optimize costs.
 At Sonepar, the coordination desired by General Management is made possible by a number of committed, responsible players.

 - Country Managers, who are involved on a cross-company basis in the group’s key functions, such as defining the product offering, procurement, marketing, back-office functions and optimizing the return on sales.

 - Centers of excellence, informal groups made up of specialists who provide consulting and support services in technical, logistical and IT-related areas.
 These specialists are appointed and directed by the respective Investment Committees.

-- International committees headed by specialists and permanent managers dedicated to a specific area (E-Business, Finance (IFC), Supplies (ISC), Marketing, Suppliers, Junior Committee (Europe and North America), Human Resources (IHRC), etc).
+- International committees headed by specialists and permanent managers dedicated to a specific area (E-Business (EBC), Finance (IFC), Suppliers (ISC), Product Management Team (PMT), Junior Committee (Europe, North America and APAC), Human Resources (IHRC), etc).
 These committees develop and propose group initiatives and approaches based on the best practices identified.

 - Ad hoc groups, which carry out projects or complete temporary assignments.